nbates88/inventory-management-system/README.md

 In order to keep the scope minimal, some tradeoffs have been made including:
 * Instead of using a real relational database, objects representing tables have been stored in memory as "repositories" that also contain the business logic
 * In an ideal world, to continually process orders that are awaiting a restock of items and transactions awaiting shipment, background processess such as a cron job or pub/sub would be implemented.
 However, for the sake of this assignment, these endpoint will need to be alled manually.
 * When determining how to split up a group of transactions into shipments with a weight that equaled no more than the carrying limit of a drone, a niave algorithm has been utilized.
 However, a better way to achieve more efficient packaging would be to use a version of the knapsack algorithm.

+Some considerations about order processing:
+1. An order line is represented as an order transaction that has an item and quantity information and a state of AWAITING FULFILLMENT OR AWAITING SHIPMENT OR SHIPPED
+2. An audit trail is maintained for all processing happening on a line transaction by copying and mutating instead of directly updating it
+3. An order line might be split into several other lines for processing based on available quantity in the case of partial fulfillment
+4. The quantity shipped for an order line might be split over several shipments to optimize for shipment weight

 <p align="right">(<a href="#readme-top">back to top</a>)</p>